 My name is Meru.
-I’m an “old school” cosplayer with 14 years of experience of attending conventions and bringing characters to life, via my costume creations.
+I’m an “old school” cosplayer with over 15 years of experience of attending conventions and bringing characters to life, via my costume creations.
 I’m very passionate about my geeky interests, which range from Japanese anime & manga to Western cartoons, comics, and films.

 Thanks for visiting my website! よろしくね！